davidxjohnson/s3fs-howto/README.md

 While there, create a new directory using the S3 console.
 Check the drive mount in your Linux host to see if it shows there.
 It should be instantaneous.

-**Note:** The umask, gid and uid options used with the mount command are a work-around where files and folders are created in teh S3 bucket using other tools or the S3 console.
+**Note:** The umask, gid and uid options used with the mount command are a work-around where files and folders are created in the S3 bucket using other tools or the S3 console.
 Without these options, the files wouldn't be accessible by the current user.

 #### Configuring the drive to mount on start-up
 ```bash